 The Magnolia barks extract well-known in ancient Tibetan and Chinese medicines as the remedy that helps to cope with nervousness and constant worry.
 Also, Magnolia Bark advertised as a medicine for obesity because of the capability to control and normalize a cortisol manufacturing.

 Kampo medication, a.k.a.
 Han System is an element of TCM established during the Han Empire and then more than 1000 years later implemented in Japan and Taiwan.
 While Kampo integrates several modalities such as acupuncture, it is profoundly centered on the mixture or medicinal herbs.
 Academics at the Oita University Hospital in Japan verified the result of consumption of Kampo medicines on the concentration of the serum cortisol while patients were in a chronic stress state.
 The outcomes that were distributed in the magazine of Biological and Pharmaceutical Bulletin dated October 27, 2004, demonstrated that the Sho-change-ka-bukuryo-to prescription declined blood cortisol concentration, Kampo remedies are uniformed and controlled as pharmacological ingredients in China and Japan.

 Acupuncture for Cushing’s disease

-In the East Asia, acupuncture became one of the most effective method of treatment for Cushing’s disease.
+In the East Asia, acupuncture became one of the most effective methods of treatment for Cushing’s disease.
 According to five elements philosophy Cushing’s disease imbalances flow of qi energy in the meridians of Liver and Spleen causing access energy in a kidney.
 It leads to a decrease of production of cortisol by the adrenal cortex.
 The acupuncture is number one of the alternative choices for Cushing’s disease treatment.

 Reiki healing for Cushing’s disease by Reiki Master Dr. Tsan